 "Lot" means a legally defined unit of land other than a tract that is a result of a subdivision or partition.
-For general purposes of this title, lot also means legal lots or lots of record plot, parcel, or area of land owned by, or under the lawful control, and in the lawful possession, of, one 1 distinct ownership.
+For general purposes of this title, lot also means legal lots or lots of record under the lawful control, and in the lawful possession, of 1 distinct ownership.
 When 1 owner controls an area defined by multiple adjacent legal lots or lots of record, the owner may define a lot boundary coterminous with 1 or more legal lots or lots of record within the distinct ownership.
 Figure 19.201-1 illustrates some of the lot types defined below.

-"Corner lot" means a lot abutting on 2 or more streets, other than an alley, at their intersection.
+"Corner lot" means a lot abutting 2 or more streets, other than an alley, at their intersection.